arthur5120/real-time-chat-app/--todo-list.md

 # Update the room users when the session expires.
 # Handle name with spaces on the online user list.
 [DONE]
 # Save user preferences in cookies.
-# Handle repeated names on the room user list.
 # Not loading inactive list on start.
 [DONE]
 # Not removing user from inactive list on logout and login.
 [DONE]
 # Missing the click on confirming the message edit makes the button disappear.
 [DONE]